 How much does cremation cost?

 The cost will vary depending service you choose.
 Please call for additional information.
-We accept cash, Visa, MasterCard, American Express, and Discover.
+We accept Visa, MasterCard, American Express, and Discover.

 Do you provide euthanasia services?